DAY-GLO AND NAPALM: UConn from 1967 to 1971

 Does this room contain truth?
 Like viewing an artwork, what you bring to it is as important as what the artist meant.
-The complete version of this essay is available at fill in later.
+These words are a memoir, a collection of personal thoughts and impressions.
+I have tried to keep those out of the exhibit space.
+You can choose to accept it as a valuable reflection of that time or not, just as you can with the exhibit.
 Within it, I interpret the decade’s history and revisit dramatic events during those few years at this University.
 It might help you further visualize the “Sixties”, but it is a memoir, a collection of personal thoughts and impressions.
 I have tried to keep those out of this exhibit space.
 You can choose to accept it as a valuable reflection of that time or not, just as you can with this exhibit.

 I hope something in here triggers a personal insight for each of you.
 My understanding of my own life in the Sixties has undergone continual adjustment (particularly since I began this project).
 On the bright side, finding truth when one is in the middle of an era is even more impossible, and it is a terribly difficult task today.
 Keep that in mind as you join us in a thought-provoking trip back to UConn in a very different time.